ehcache/ehcache.org-site/documentation/2.7/faq.md

 With JDK versions prior to JDK1.5, the number of RMI registries is limited to one per virtual machine, and therefore Ehcache is limited to one CacheManager per virtual machine operating in a replicated cache topology.
 Because this is the expected deployment configuration, however, there should be no practical effect.
 The telltale error is `java.rmi.server.ExportException: internal error: ObjID already in use`
 On JDK1.5 and higher, it is possible to have multiple CacheManagers per VM, each participating in the same or different replicated cache topologies.
 Indeed the replication tests do this with 5 CacheManagers on the same VM, all run from JUnit.

-### <a id"96514">Distributed Caching</a>
+### Distributed Caching

 #### Is expiry the same in distributed Ehcache?
 `timeToIdle` and `timeToLive` work as usual.
 Note however that the `eternal` attribute, when set to "true", overrides `timeToLive` and `timeToIdle` so that no expiration can take place.
 Note also that expired elements are *not* necessarily evicted elements, and that evicted elements are *not* necessarily expired elements.
 See the [Terracotta documentation](http://www.terracotta.org/documentation/2.7/enterprise-ehcache/reference-guide) for more information on expiration and eviction in a distributed cache.
 Ehcache 1.7 introduced a less fine-grained age recording in Element